nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

 ## Upgrading the Chart

+> **Note**
+> See [below](#configure-delayed-termination-for-zero-downtime-upgrades) for instructions on how to configure delayed
+> termination if required for zero downtime upgrades in your environment.

 ### Upgrading the Gateway Resources

 Before you upgrade a release, ensure the Gateway API resources are the correct version as supported by the NGINX